How To Improve Inventory Visibility?

 improve inventory visibility

-Either arrangement is by no means ideal from the perspective of a company that sells physical products.
-Read on to see how to improve your inventory visibility and make your sales a breeze.
+Neither situation is ideal for a business dealing with physical products.
+Read on to learn how to improve your inventory visibility and streamline your sales process.

 What is Inventory Visibility?

-Inventory visibility is the capacity of a business or organization to keep track of the availability and movement of its stock in real-time or almost real-time.
-It is a critical component of supply chain management and entails having precise and current knowledge of the place, number, and status of every inventory item throughout the supply chain.
+Inventory visibility is the ability of a business to track its stock in real-time.
+This critical aspect of supply chain management involves having accurate and current knowledge of the location, quantity, and status of inventory items throughout the supply chain.

 What is the impact of a lack of inventory visibility?